 The statements contained in this prospectus that are not purely historical are forward-looking statements.
 These statements are indicated by words or phrases such as "anticipate," "expect," "estimate," "seek," "plan," "project," "aim," "believe," "could," "should," "intend," "will," and similar words or phrases.
 These forward-looking statements may include projections of financial information; statements about historical results that may suggest trends for our business; statements of the plans, strategies, and objectives of management for future operations; statements of expectation or belief regarding future events (including any acquisitions we may make), technology developments, our products, product sales, expenses, liquidity, cash flow and growth rates.
 Such statements are based on current expectations, estimates, forecasts and projections of our performance, our industry's performance and macroeconomic conditions, based on management's judgment, beliefs, current trends and market conditions, and involve risks and uncertainties that may cause actual results to differ materially from those contained in the forward-looking statements.
 We derive most of our forward-looking statements from our operating budgets and forecasts, which are based upon many detailed assumptions.
-While we believe that our assumptions are reasonable, we caution that it is very difficult to predict the impact of known factors, and it is impossible for us to anticipate all factors that could affect our actual results and undertake no obligation to update or revise publicly any forward-looking statements, whether because of new information, future events, or otherwise.
-Accordingly, we caution readers not to place undue reliance on these statements.
+While we believe that our assumptions are reasonable, we caution that it is very difficult to predict the impact of known factors, and it is impossible for us to anticipate all factors that could affect our actual results and undertake no obligation to update or revise publicly any forward-looking statements.
 Forward-looking statements in this prospectus may include, for example, statements about:

-- our ability to maintain the listing of our shares of common stock on Nasdaq; - our ability to raise financing in the future; - · our success in retaining or recruiting officers, key employees or directors; - factors relating to our business, operations and financial performance, including: - our ability to grow and manage growth profitably; - our ability to maintain relationships with customers and suppliers; - · competing in the global space industry; and - · retaining or recruiting, or making changes with respect to, its officers, key employees or directors. - market conditions and global and economic factors beyond our control, general economic conditions, unemployment and our liquidity, operations and personnel; - future exchange and interest rates; and - other factors detailed herein under the section entitled "Risk Factors."
+- our ability to maintain the listing of our shares of common stock on Nasdaq; - our ability to raise financing in the future; - our success in retaining or recruiting officers, key employees or directors; - factors relating to our business, operations and financial performance, including: - our ability to grow and manage growth profitably; - our ability to maintain relationships with customers and suppliers; - competing in the global space industry; and - retaining or recruiting, or making changes with respect to, its officers, key employees or directors. - market conditions and global and economic factors beyond our control, general economic conditions, unemployment and our liquidity, operations and personnel; - future exchange and interest rates; and - other factors detailed herein under the section entitled "Risk Factors."